 Cuticle colouration.

-We investigated the potential effects of the cuticle underneath the scales by determining reflectance spectra of three T. vulgaris individuals through microspectrophotometry using identical methods as described above.
+We investigated the potential effects on color of the cuticle underneath the scales by determining reflectance spectra of three T. vulgaris individuals through microspectrophotometry using the same methods as above.
 Similar to the scale banding pattern, the cuticle of T. vulgaris exhibits a dark/light banding pattern on the cuticle.
 Five measurements were taken in a light band and in a black band per individual (ten in total per individual).
-TEM pictures, obtained to determine scale parameters (see above) were equally used to provide information on the presence/absence of subcuticular melanin for all species.
+We used TEM pictures to assess the presence/absence of subcuticular melanin for all species.

 Colour production mechanism using optical modelling.